next-theme/theme-next-docs/source/docs/theme-settings/sidebar.md

 ```

 {% note warning %}
-This option commented out by default and values are:
+This option is commented out by default and values are:

 * For Muse | Mist schemes: `320`
 * For Pisces | Gemini schemes: `240`